RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Related Work

 \subsection{Driving Motion Prediction}

 Traditional rule-based behavior prediction methods generate multiple possible trajectories based on constraints from road maps.
-Thanks to the great development of deep learning, more recently, many learning-based approaches are proposed \cite{mtp,CoverNet}, they take the rasterized map information and vehicle history trajectory as input and output different hypotheses mean while assigning the possibilities to each of them.

-Some other methods\cite{vectornet,PGP} choose to encode contextual information by vector format which is more powerful since its more efficient context representing ability.
-In addition, they use the attention mechanism or graph convolution method to aggregate information and learn the latent interaction model so that the predictor can pay more attention to the information most related.
+Thanks to the great development of deep learning, more recently, many learning-based approaches are proposed~\cite{mtp,CoverNet}, which take the rasterized map information and vehicle history trajectory as input and output different hypotheses meanwhile assigning the possibilities to each of them.
+Some other methods~\cite{vectornet,PGP} choose to encode contextual information in vector format which is more powerful since its more efficient context representation ability.
+They use the attention mechanism or graph convolution method to aggregate information and learn the latent interaction model so that the predictor can pay more attention to the information most related.
+In addition, Jie \textit{et al.}~\cite{cj2022mpnp} emphasizes reference lane in context presentation to enhance the success rate and diversity of planning.

-To generate diverse possible predictions, some generative, probabilistic approaches\cite{TAE,Trajectron++} based on variational autoencoder(VAE)\cite{VAE} learn to directly output distribution of potential future trajectories instead of focus on the best possible trajectory.
-This is more friendly to the downstream planning task as it also outs the variance, which can be used to make more reasonable decisions.

-Recently, some works\cite{unlike} focus on introducing prior domain knowledge to make prediction results more accurate and reasonable.
-Jie \textit{et al.}\cite{cj2022mpnp} emphasizes reference lane in context presentation to enhance the success rate and planning diversity.